Krisha100/WhatsApp-Clone/README.md

 ### ChatRoom Screen

 On clicking any username on the Chat screen app navigates to ChatRoom screen.
 It features a list of chats amongst users.
 The green box indicates message sent while white box is for message recieved.
-By pressing the arrow on top right, we can navigate back to the main chat screen.
+By pressing the arrow on top left, we can navigate back to the main chat screen.

+### Message tab

+It shows a 'Type a message' text until some message is typed along with attach a file, camera and microphone icon.
+When a message is typed microphone changes to send icon.